mayeb1/disquaire/README.rst

 STEP 3:

-main.py file lunch the program:
+main.py file start the program:

 you can add argument like (-a,--p,-d,-g, -m)